Phil Taylor (darts player): 2012

 In 2012, Taylor failed to make the quarter-finals of the PDC World Championship for the first time in his career following a shock four sets to one defeat in the second round by Dave Chisnall.

 Taylor, looking to improve upon England's second round exit in 2010, represented England alongside Adrian Lewis in his second World Cup of Darts.
 Taylor began the tournament sluggishly, losing his singles matches against Ken MacNeil of Canada and Gary Mawson of the United States.
-Despite this, England progressed following a sudden-death leg against Canada and a doubles victory against the United States.
+England progressed following a sudden-death leg against Canada and a doubles victory against the United States.
 A comfortable 5–1 win over Wales booked England's place in the final against the Australian pairing of Simon Whitlock and Paul Nicholson.
 Taylor won both his singles matches (including a 105.93 average against Whitlock).
 However, England lost the doubles meaning that the tie was level on points at 3–3 and consequently, would require a sudden-death leg.
 It proved to be a tense finale as Australia missed four darts to win the title.
 Taylor also missed two before Lewis took out double five to clinch England's first World Cup of Darts title.